 Increasingly, MicroStrategy is taking an open approach by allowing third-party tools such as Tableau, Qlik, Power BI, Jupyter and RStudio to access its governed datasets.
 To extend the adoption of analytics by business users, MicroStrategy introduced ‘HyperIntelligence’ to surface contextual information to users directly in web applications, on mobile devices and in selected productivity applications with zero clicks.
 This allows businesses to inject real-time, contextual insights and recommendations into users’ browser-based or mobile workflows – bringing analytics closer to their work.
 Embedding analytics in business applications, in cooperation with service providers and often targeting distinct industries, is becoming increasingly important to vendors and offers further opportunities to differentiate.

 MicroStrategy ONE is a comprehensive BI and analytics platform.
 Almost all respondents to this year’s survey use it for traditional BI tasks such as enterprise reporting and dashboards.
 Self-service is also a strength illustrated by the huge share of business users using it for data analysis.
 The high numbers for each of the three application types demonstrate that MicroStrategy ONE is capable of servicing pervasive needs.

 In our sample, 68 percent of the companies that run MicroStrategy are large enterprises with more than 2,500 employees.
 This is also reflected in the numbers of users reported: Both the mean of 2,664 and median of 650 users are a long way above the overall The BI & Analytics Survey 24 average.

 Want to see the whole picture?

-BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from MicroStrategy Analytics Platform users, accompanied by expert analyst commentary.Purchase the Vendor Performance Summary
+BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from MicroStrategy ONE users, accompanied by expert analyst commentary.Contact us to purchase the Vendor Performance Summary